mlskip/mlskip/README.md

 # ⏩️ MLSkip

-Block skipping using neural network verification tools.
+MLSkip uses neural network verification tools to prune Parquet row groups when querying with ML/AI table predicates, using just lightweight metadata like as min-max statistics.

 ## Setup